-However, as to encourage the formation of a contract and to ensure the business efficiency, the Chinese Civil Code makes a distinguishment between the substantial alternations and the non-substantial alternations, and only if the offeree substantially alters the contents of the offer, it shall constitute a new offer.
-Substantial alternations, under the Chinese Civil Code, refers to alternations on the subject matter to the contract, quantity, quality, price or remuneration, time limit, place and method of performance, liability for breach of contract and method of dispute resolution, etc.
+However, to encourage the formation of a contract and to ensure business efficiency, the Chinese Civil Code makes a distinction between substantial alterations and non-substantial alterations, and only if the offeree substantially alters the contents of the offer shall it constitute a new offer.
+Substantial alterations, under the Chinese Civil Code, refer to alterations to the subject matter of the contract, quantity, quality, price or remuneration, time limit, place and method of performance, liability for breach of contract and method of dispute resolution, etc.

-If the offeree makes non-substantial alternations to the contents of the offer, the offeree's acceptance shall be effective, and the contents of the contract shall be subject to those of the acceptance, except as rejected promptly by the offeror or indicated in the offer that an acceptance may not alter the offer at all.
+If the offeree makes non-substantial alterations to the contents of the offer, the offeree's acceptance shall be effective, and the contents of the contract shall be subject to those of the acceptance, except as rejected promptly by the offeror or indicated in the offer that an acceptance may not alter the offer at all.